 - Add ginger and turmeric to your diet or take them as supplements.

-Certainly if you suspect that a particular food is associated with your arthritis symptoms, there’s no harm in eliminating it for a few weeks to see if you notice a difference.
-The only way to do this right is to keep food records or a journal.
+Of course, if you suspect that a particular food is associated with your arthritis symptoms, there’s no harm in eliminating it for a few weeks to see if you notice a difference.
+The only way to do this objectively is to keep food records or a journal.
 But keep in mind that arthritis symptoms tend to come and go.
 If your symptoms improve while you’re avoiding certain foods, you won’t know for sure whether the food was the culprit or whether your symptoms coincidentally eased up, unless you add it back and then leave it out in several cycles and observe a consistent correlation.